Do you remember the times when you’re faced with decisions, and you know what’s the right decision to make, yet you still choose the unfavorable one?

 5. Eat Small Frequently

-Your brain needs more-than-the-usual amount of glucose when making big decisions.
+Your brain needs the more-than-the-usual amount of glucose when making big decisions.
 Making decisions, especially big ones, require a lot of willpower.
-Eat healthy meals and snacks to avoid willpower depletion.

 6. Focus on One Goal at a Time

 For you to successfully make a positive change in your life, you’ll need to work at one goal at a time.